riceissa/issarice.com/wiki/is-effective-altruism-new.md

 I've compiled some of the criticisms of priority-setting in global health at
 <https://en.wikipedia.org/wiki/User:Riceissa/Priority-setting_in_global_health#Reception>,
 though I expect there to be others I haven't encountered.
-Tentatively, I find it interesting that while criticisms of effective altruism's prioritization focuses on whether it is okay to prioritize, the criticisms of priority-setting in global health focus on the specific approaches taken.
+Tentatively, I find it interesting that while criticisms of effective altruism's prioritization focus on whether it is okay to prioritize, the criticisms of priority-setting in global health focus on the specific approaches taken.